cnosdb/docs/docs/en/latest/manage/subscriptions.md

 ### Example

 ```
-ALTER SUBCRIPTION test ON public DESTINATIONS ALL "127.0.0.1:8903" "127.0.0.1:8913"
+ALTER SUBSCRIPTION test ON public DESTINATIONS ALL "127.0.0.1:8903" "127.0.0.1:8913"
 ```

 You can modify host_name in this way, and note that modifying by `ALTER SUBSCRIPTION` overwrites it directly.
 If you do not want to delete host_name, ALL previous host_name needs to be added after `DESTINATIONS ALL`.

-## 显示订阅
+## Show Subscription

-We can use `SHOW SUBCRIPTION` to show the subscription information.
+We can use `SHOW SUBSCRIPTION` to show the subscription information.

 ### Syntax

 ```
-SHOW SUBCRIPTION ON <database_name>
+SHOW SUBSCRIPTION ON <database_name>
 ```

 ### Example

 ```
-SHOW SUBCRIPTION ON public
+SHOW SUBSCRIPTION ON public
 ```

 ```